 If your child is evaluated and receives a diagnosis once he or she is school aged, it is usually after a teacher or professional has made a referral based on student behavior, or academic performance and concerns.
-It should be noted however, that the referral process begins only after the classroom teacher has demonstrated that he or she has tried at least one evidence-based practice or intervention with insufficient effects on the behavior or academics of concern.
+It should be noted however, that the referral process begins only after the classroom teacher has demonstrated that he or she has tried a succession of less restrictive evidence-based practices or interventions with insufficient efforts on the behavior or academics of concern.
 Parents can also make requests for a referral and testing, as well as outside agencies such as DHHS and physicians.
 Requests may be verbal or in writing.
 Parental consent is needed before a child may be evaluated, and the evaluation needs to be completed within a reasonable time after the school receives parental consent.